mpalmer79/VeriFlow/docs/build.md

 - document integrity-check endpoint
 - blocked-transition risk mutation fix
 - Alembic bootstrap with a baseline migration
+- frontend upload flow
+- frontend integrity-check visibility
+- evidence deletion with local file cleanup
+- stronger file type validation at ingest

-Your job in Phase 3 is to improve operational completeness and product usability without breaking the current architecture.
+Your job in Phase 4 is to improve operational robustness, content access, and storage lifecycle without breaking the current architecture.

 This is not a rewrite.
-This is a focused hardening and completion pass.
+This is a focused hardening and product-completion pass.

 ==================================================
 OBJECTIVE
 ==================================================

-Implement the following Phase 3 upgrades:
+Implement the following Phase 4 upgrades:

-1. Frontend wiring for real document upload
-2. Frontend wiring for integrity-check visibility
+1. Secure content delivery endpoint for stored evidence
+2. Streaming upload hashing and storage to avoid whole-file memory reads
-3. Evidence deletion / cleanup lifecycle
+3. Record-level and cascade-safe evidence cleanup strategy
-4. Stronger file validation at ingest
+4. Audit payload normalization cleanup
+5. Optional lightweight admin/debug tooling for audit and storage integrity
+6. Tests covering the new behavior
-5. Explicit incremental Alembic migration for Phase 3 changes if schema changes are required
+7. Explicit incremental Alembic migration only if schema changes are required
-6. Admin/debug integrity tooling where appropriate
-7. Tests covering the new behavior

 Do not stop at analysis.
 Inspect the repo, reconcile to actual file paths, and implement completely.